Mikel Alonso: International career

 Alonso earned five caps for the Basque Country regional team.

 Personal life

-The first son of Periko Alonso, who played with Real Sociedad and FC Barcelona, Alonso grew up surrounded by football: he and his younger brother, Xabi – who also appeared for Real Sociedad before representing with individual and team success Liverpool, Real Madrid and FC Bayern Munich – would go training with their father when he was playing for CE Sabadell FC; all three were midfielders.
+The first son of Periko Alonso, who played with Real Sociedad and Barcelona, Alonso grew up surrounded by football: he and his younger brother, Xabi – who also appeared for Real Sociedad before representing with individual and team success Liverpool, Real Madrid and Bayern Munich – would go training with their father when he was playing for Sabadell; all three were midfielders.

-Influenced by his father, Alonso followed his example and became a professional footballer at the San Sebastián side.
+Influenced by his father, Alonso followed his example and became a professional footballer in the San Sebastián side.